DutchJavaDev/LibreBeats/src/frontend/README.md

 cd src/frontend
 flutter pub get
 flutter run \
-  --dart-define=LIBREBEATS_DEV_EMAIL=you@example.com \
-  --dart-define=LIBREBEATS_DEV_PASSWORD=yourpassword \
   --dart-define=LIBREBEATS_SEED_URLS=https://your-server.example.com \
   --dart-define=LIBREBEATS_SEED_KEYS=sb_publishable_yourkey
 ```

-The dev account signs in to every server (development only assumption).
 The seed defines register your first server(s) on a fresh install, after that servers are managed in Settings and persist on device.
+No login ships in the app: set the default login under Settings → Servers on first run, or bake one into your local build with a git-ignored `env.json` (`flutter run --dart-define-from-file=env.json`).
 See [Configuration](#configuration).

 ## Architecture